rreusser/ndarray-awise-prototype/README.md

 - `options`:
   - `axis`: a single axis number over which to reduce, starting at zero.
   - `axes`: a list of axes over which to reduce.
 Only one of `axis` and `axes` may be specified.
 If neither is specified, will reduce over the last dimension.
   - `output` (optional): An ndarray that receives the output.
 Useful for avoiding unnecessary memory allocation and garbage collection.
-If not specified, uses `ndarray-scratch` to allocate an array (Note: I think this should be changed).
+If not specified, uses an ndarray of the same `dtype` is allocated.
-**Returns**: If ndarray is reduced over all dimensions a the result has dimension zero, the bare result is returned (i.e. a scalar).
+**Returns**: If ndarray is reduced over all dimensions (i.e. the result has dimension zero), the bare result is returned (i.e. a scalar).
 For all other cases, the reduced ndarray containing the result is returned.

 ## Credits